CursedAtom/CursedAddons/README.md

 - See capture groups in the same format used by the mod ($0, $1, etc.)
 - Preview how color codes will appear visually
 - Convert & color codes to § automatically (like the mod does)

+## Contributing
+Contributions are welcome!
+If you have suggestions, bug reports, or want to contribute code, please feel free to open an issue or pull request!

+## License
+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for more details.

+#### Big shout out to 70CentsApple for the [original concept](https://github.com/70CentsApple/ChatTools)!

 ## Building from Source